Duygu-Jones/LLM_Playground/README.md

 3. Submit a pull request

 ## 🌱 About Me
-I'm Duygu Jones, a Chief AI Engineer passionate about LLMs and AI applications.
+I'm Duygu Jones, a Machine Learning/AI Engineer passionate about LLMs and AI applications.

 ♻️ Connect with me:
 - **LinkedIn**: [Linkedin/duygujones](https://www.linkedin.com/in/duygujones/)